Virginia Form 760 Instructions

 Do You Need to File a Virginia Income Tax Return?

 Complete Form 760, Lines 1 through 9, to determine your Virginia adjusted gross income (VAGI).
 If the amount on Line 9 is less than the amount shown below for your filing status, your Virginia income tax is $0.00 and you are entitled to a refund of any withholding or estimated tax paid.
 You must file a return to receive a refund.
-To claim a refund in these cases, skip to Line 17 and enter "0" as your tax, and then complete Lines 18 through 31.
+To claim a refund in these cases, Complete Lines 10 through 16 and enter "0" as your tax on Lines 17 and 19.
+Then complete Lines 20 through 38.
 You must file if you are:

 Single and your VAGI is $11,950 or more